 The lessons allow for immediate feedback on a scale that I can’t individually provide during class.
 Students are also able to interact with and manipulate math in a number of ways that would be difficult—and expensive!—to emulate in physical space.

-How Can I Get Access to This Pilot?
+How Can I Get Access to the Curriculum?

 If you think your middle school students or teachers deserve this kind of math upgrade, get in touch with us!
-We’d love to get you more information and put you on our waitlist.
+We’d love to get you more information on how to license the Math Curriculum.

 We are also continuing our work with our incredible partners in assessment and curriculum.
 As we learn new ways to engage students in learning mathematics through this pilot, we will use those ideas to support our partners and their products.
 Stay tuned for some news on that front.